ruchisahota/gaia/v1/doc/documentation.md

 #### `operationalStatus (enum)`

-OperationalStatus of the processing unit
+OperationalStatus of the processing unit.

 | Characteristics | Value                                               |
 | -               | -:                                                  |